whiprandolph/bestseller/Part 2 - Why Are We So Lost/11 - How Can Whole Nations Embrace Awareness and Unity.md

 ## Chapter 11: Can Whole Nations Embrace Awareness and Unity?

 When I first began doing nature connection practices, I thought I would just connect with nonhumans.
 It turns out they helped me connect more deeply with people too.
-Iff a whole group of people regularly embraced these practices, they could feel closely connected indeed.
+If a whole group of people regularly embraced these practices, they could feel closely connected indeed.
 There would be no place for sexism, racism and hatred.

 Every day, I go to my sit-spot and pay attention to the nonhumans.
 I ask questions like, what plants grow at what times of the year?
 What birds live there, and how do they interact with each other and the plants?
 What animals live there or pass through?
 I learned to pay attention with all my senses, my eyes, ears, taste, smell, touch, temperature, and more.
 I learned to feel curious about the experiences of the beings around me, and I supplemented my observations with research -- both by reading nature guide books and listening to stories from mentors.